Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Single-Photon Counting Technologies

 SPADs can generate a digital pulse when detecting a single photon eliminating the need for complex analog circuitry for signal amplification.
 Employing a similar structure as APD, SPAD is biased above the breakdown voltage and operates in Geiger mode, ensuring that the avalanche process generates an extensive charge.
 The gain of SPAD is similar to PMT and is dramatically higher than APD.
 This large internal gain results in a large enough output voltage that can be interfaced with standard digital circuits, such as pulse counters.

 The operation of a SPAD requires the use of a quenching circuit, which has the role of stopping the avalanche current generated by an incoming photon or dark noise, while a reset circuit prepares the avalanche diode for the next detection.
 The quenching and reset processes are typically achieved via passive or active circuits.
 Passive quenching (PQ) employs a resistor to reduce the bias voltage across the diode as soon as the avalanche current is generated, thus quenching the avalanche process.
-Then, the capacitance of the pn junction recharges to its initial pre-avalanche bias voltage, over a period typically known as the recovery time.
-In active quenching (AQ), the quenching and reset processes are accelerated through the use of active components for expediting the avalanche process and establishing a detector \textit{dead time} that allows charges to vacate the avalanche region, and resets the junction capacitance to the initial voltage.
-In most modern processes, the avalanche and quenching time are very short on the order of sub-ten picoseconds; hence passive quenching with active reset (PQAR) is typically considered for circuit design and is often categorized as an AQ scheme.
+In active quenching (AQ), the quenching and reset processes are accelerated through the use of active components for expediting the avalanche process and establishing a detector \textit{dead time} that allows charges to vacate the avalanche region and resets the junction capacitance to the initial voltage.